-A wrongful death claim is brought by the survivors for economic losses as resulting from the death of a loved one.
+In the event of a wrongful death, the survivors bring a personal injury claim for economic losses resulting from the death of a loved one.
 In the state of California, family members can pursue a wrongful death claim under California Code of Civil Procedure 377.60.
 Wrongful death lawsuits prevent companies or individuals from escaping liability for their negligence because the victim died as a result.

 Who May File a Wrongful Death Lawsuit?